-Nobody really paid much attention when producer Mike Vernon signed Dutch instrumental quartet, Focus, in late 1970.
-Europeans couldn’t rock.
+Nobody really paid much attention when producer Mike Vernon signed Focus in late 1970.
+After all, Europeans couldn’t rock.

-Featuring the curious yodeling of flautist and keyboard player, Thijs van Leer, it was amongst the most distinctive records ever made, tracing the connection that nobody knew existed between uncompromising prog rock and novelty pop.
+Featuring the curious yodelling of van Leer, it was amongst the most distinctive records ever made, tracing the connection that nobody knew existed between uncompromising prog rock and novelty pop.

-Guitarist Jan Akkerman’s original vision for Hocus Pocus called for bagpipes to duel with his stampeding guitar, before it was decided that yodeling would be even stranger.
-The single entered the Billboard Top 40 on 21 April 1973, and would go Top 10.
+Jan Akkerman’s original vision for Hocus Pocus called for bagpipes to duel with his stampeding guitar before it was decided that yodelling would be even stranger.
+The single entered the Billboard Top 40 on 21 April 1973 and would go Top 10.

 Two Focus albums also hit the UK Top 10.